phf/go-queue/README.md

 had just admonished my students to *always* think carefully about the number of memory allocations their programs make.
-In other words, it felt wrong for me to use a data structure that will allocate memory for *every* single vertex we visit during a breadth-first search.
+In other words, it felt wrong for me to use a data structure that allocates memory for *every* single vertex we visit during a breadth-first search.

 After I got done with my project, I decided to clean up the queue